RustyRoboticsBV/Rusty.ISA.Editor/README.md

 The editor has two components:
 - The graph.
 It can be used to create, delete, select, move, connect and disconnect nodes.
 Multiple nodes can be selected at the same time.
 - The inspector.
 It displays the contents of the selected nodes, and allows you to edit them.
-Each node comes with an optional start field, which allows you to define entry points from which the cutscene program can be played.
+Each node comes with an optional start field, which allows you to define entry points from which the program can be executed.

 [TODO: elaborate on usage]